Information about School Board Trustees

 School Board Trustee Nominations follow most of the same procedures as a candidate for Municipal Council.
 The one major exception is the requirement for 25 endorsements which is mandatory for the Office of Mayor and Councillor, but not required for School Board Trustees.

-For more information on candidate nominations visit the Candidates Section of our website.
+For more information on candidate nominations, rules, and procedures visit the Candidates Section of our website.

 Resources